amcerri/meta-django-web-framework-final-assignment/README.md

 </p>
 <br>

-For this assignment, it was given the task of creating an app for the fictitious Little Lemon restaurant using the Django Web Framework.
+For this assignment, the task was to create an app for the fictitious Little Lemon restaurant using the Django Web Framework.

 ## How to run